R Basics

 Executing commands from scripts

-When you execute command from a script, the line of code in the script indicated by the cursor or all of the commands in the currently highlighted will be sent to the console.
+When you execute commands from a script, the line of code in the script indicated by the cursor or any commands currently highlighted will be sent to the console.
 You can find other keyboard shortcuts in Tools > Keyboard Shortcuts Help or in the RStudio IDE cheatsheet.

 Comments